 Any shared objects will be cleaned between uses.

 Ventilation and Air Quality

 All Saints will ensure that our ventilation systems operate properly and are cleaned.
 We will also find ways to increase circulation of outdoor air as much as possible, for example by opening doors.
-We will NOT open doors when doing so poses a safety or health risk to children and staff.
+We will NOT open doors when doing so poses a safety risk to children and staff.

 All Saints has purchased Ultraviolet (UVC) Germicidal Light Towers to help with the mitigation and disinfection of airborne/aerosol pathogens.
 The equipment will be used by trained personnel when the classrooms are not in use.

 Drinking fountains have been shut down.
-The school is installing filtered water bottle filling stations located on campus.
+The school is installed filtered water bottle filling stations located on campus.
 Students and staff are expected to bring their own refillable bottles to use.
 Water bottles may not be shared.
 Please make sure bottles are clearly marked with one’s name.
 Bottles found that are not identifiable will be thrown away.